 Throughout the last decade, the Big Three grew to dominate the market.
 A Statista market share report indicates that for 2022, AWS possessed a 33% cloud market share, Azure held 21% and Google had approximately 8%.
 Other cloud providers, such as IBM, Oracle, Alibaba and Tencent, make up the remaining 38% of the cloud market.

 The shift from infrastructure to apps

-In addition to these infrastructure management tools, cloud vendors have added more sophisticated virtual network offerings, DevOps services such as code repositories and continuous integration and continuous delivery pipeline automation, and cost and configuration management services.
+In addition to these infrastructure management tools, cloud vendors have added more sophisticated virtual network offerings, DevOps services such as code repositories and CI/CD pipeline automation, and cost and configuration management services.

-More recently, cloud competition has shifted to packaged applications for developers and data analysts.
-As cloud vendors have moved up the software stack, services decouple users from the underlying infrastructure by automatically provisioning the compute and storage capacity required to handle a particular type of workload and then decommissioning it when the task is done.
+More recently, cloud competition has shifted to packaged applications for developers and data analysts, such as AI and machine learning services.
+As cloud vendors have moved up the software stack, services decouple users from the underlying infrastructure by automatically provisioning the compute and storage capacity required to handle a workload and then decommissioning it when the task is done.
 These serverless products further reduce management overhead by eliminating the need for users to provision and configure infrastructure services.
 Instead, IT pros merely need to invoke the proper APIs.

 Editor's note: This article, originally written by Kurt Marko in 2020, has been updated by TechTarget senior technology editor Stephen J. Bigelow.
 Kurt was a longtime TechTarget contributor who passed away in January 2022.
 He was an experienced IT analyst and consultant, a role in which he applied his broad and deep knowledge of enterprise IT architectures.
 You can explore all the articles he authored for TechTarget on his contributor page.